GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 This method iterates in parallel over all matrix rows.
 In fact, it combines \ref TNL::Algorithms::ParallelFor and \ref TNL::Matrices:::DenseMatrix::getRow method in one.
 See the following example.
 It is even a bit simpler compared to the previous one:

-\includelineno DenseMatrixViewExample_forRows.cpp
+\includelineno DenseMatrixExample_forRows.cpp

-The lambda function, which is called for each matrix row (lines 15-17), have to accept parameter `row` with type `RowView`.
+The lambda function `f`, which is called for each matrix row (lines 18-25), have to accept parameter `row` with type `RowView`.
 This type is defined inside each TNL matrix and in the case of the dense matrix, it is \ref TNL::Matrices::DenseMatrixRowView.
 We use the method \ref TNL::Matrices::DenseMatrixRowView::getRowIndex to get the index of the matrix row being currently processed and method \ref TNL::Matrices::DenseMatrixRowView::setElement which sets the value of the element with given column index (the first parameter).

+Next, on the lines 32-38, we call another lambda function which firstly find the largest element in each row (lines 33-35) and then it divides the matrix row by its value (lines 36-37).

 The result looks as follows:

-\include DenseMatrixViewExample_forRows.out
+\include DenseMatrixExample_forRows.out

 #### Method `forElements`